Things to do in Barrio de las Letras (Madrid)

 We can't forget to mention Taberna La Dolores, a legendary tavern in Madrid, it’s a classic in the city that cannot be missed when out on a tapas tour.
 It's always packed, but it's got a great selection of high quality pincho skewers.

-Things to do in Barrio de las Letras Madrid
+Barrio de las Letras of Madrid

-Things to do in Barrio de las Letras Madrid
+Barrio de las Letras of Madrid

 Category: DO